rnicholus/frame-grab.js/README.md

 - `size`: (Integer) - The size of the rendered images.
 If omitted, the size of the video will be used.

+#### FrameGrab.secs_to_time_string
+You can pass in a number of seconds (as a float/integer) and receive a formatted time string in this format: HH:mm:ss.mm.
+This is useful if you need to easily display the time values returned by frame-grab in the `make_story` API method results.

+`secs_to_time_string_ takes two parameters:
+- `secs`: (Float/Integer) - [REQUIRED] Number of seconds to convert.
+- `precision`: (Integer) - [2] The number of decimal places to round the milliseconds portion of the time string.

 [issues]: https://github.com/rnicholus/frame-grab.js/issues
 [promise]: http://promises-aplus.github.io/promises-spec/
 [rsvp]: https://github.com/tildeio/rsvp.js/tree/master